The Period of Study: 585BC - 529AD

 For most research in ancient Greek philosophy, it is necessary to know the ancient languages.
 To do well in this course, this knowledge is not necessary.
 I do sometimes mention Greek words and phrases and talk about their meanings.
 Some of these words will sound like and have etymological connections to English words.

 Mycenaean Greek is the most ancient attested form of the written Greek language.
 It is preserved in inscriptions in what is called Linear B, a form of the Greek language that was deciphered only in 1952.
 The Mycenaean civilization collapsed in about the 12th century.
 Literacy was lost.
 Eventually, though, the Greeks relearned how to write.
-This time, however, instead of using the Linear B script used by the Mycenaeans, they adopted the alphabet used by the Phoenicians in the late 9th century.
+This time, however, instead of using the Linear B script used by the Mycenaeans, they adopted in the 8th century the alphabet used by the Phoenicians.
 (The Greek historian Herodotus, who lived during the 5th century and was a contemporary of Socrates, called the Greek letters "Phoenician letters" (φοινικήια γράμματα).)

 Because Attic was adopted in Macedon before the conquests of Alexander the Great and the subsequent rise of Hellenism in the ancient world, it became the dialect that evolved into the Koine Greek.
 'Koine' (κοινή) means "common" and describes the common, everyday form of the language.
 The classical form of the grammar was simplified, exceptions were decreased and generalized, inflections were dropped or harmonized, and sentence-construction made easier.
 Koine was the language not of books but of people and life in the Hellenistic Age.
 (The Hellenistic Age is the period in history from the death of Alexander the Great in 323 until the end of the Roman Republic in 31 BC.
 The Hellenistic philosophers (the Epicureans, Academic Skeptics, and the Stoics) flourished in this period until about 100 BCE.)